fxbriol/fxbriol.github.io/_pages/group.md

 author_profile: true
 ---

-I have the privilege of working with a great team students:
+I have the privilege of working with the following great team of PhD students:

 <div id="team" class="col-sm-12">